lakotamm/F3K_Qi_Battery_manager_HW/README.md

 # F3K_Qi_Battery_manager_HW
-1 cell Wirelless Qi and USB charger, Battery monitor and switch for F3K gliders
+1 cell Wirelless Qi charger, Battery monitor, boost converter and switch for F3K gliders

 The aim of this project is to create a Battery manager for F3K gliders.

 This Wireless charger and battery monitor should take care of:
-- charging 1s Lipol batteries from 5V USB source (incl. temperature monitoring)
+- wireless charging 1s Lipol batteries
 - contactless switching ON/OFF of the electronics
-- protecting battery from overdischarging
+- boosting voltage to 5V
 - monitoring battery charge level
 - reporting parameters to the user (either using telemetry or visually/acoustically)